StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # System Requirements

-**I cannot provide support with differnt specifications and setups.
+**I cannot provide support with different specifications and setups.
 I do not know how to improve FPS on other devices.
 Do not ask me about it.
 You can however ask in the support server.**

 My specs are the following: